-The judge and emergency management personnel are communicating daily with state officials and regional leaders about the spread of the COVID-19 virus and referring callers to the official websites of the Centers for Disease Control and the Texas Department of State Health Services.
+Judge Fowler and emergency management personnel are communicating daily with regional leaders and public health officials about the spread of the COVID-19 virus and referring callers to the official websites of the Centers for Disease Control and the Texas Department of State Health Services.
 These websites are great resources for the general public according to Judge Fowler.